 Put on ice during the war, a plan to integrate the two lines was finally executed in the 1920s — thanks to new tunnels between Camden Town and Euston, and a continuation of the Charing Cross branch to Kennington, via Waterloo.
 Although arguably the most crucial stage in the evolution of the Northern line, the linkage has become a source of chagrin for modern TfL.
 City Hall has vainly tried in recent years to divorce the separate branches — in order to relieve a bottleneck at Camden, which would allow more services through central London.

 The 1920s witnessed still more extensions, to Edgware and Morden.
 In the spirit of the 'Bakerloo' portmanteau, names like “Mordenware” and “Medgway” were proposed, before the line’s “Northern” moniker was selected in 1937.
 A so-called Highbury branch was acquired in the 1930s, which linked Moorgate to Finsbury Park — and which was originally intended to travel much further north, under the abandoned Northern Heights plan.
 Until 1975, this spur was considered part of the Northern line despite terminating Moorgate.
 That same year, those buffers had witnessed the biggest peacetime loss of life on the Underground, when a train hit them at speed and 42 were killed.

 Over 125 years of service has seen derailments, defective trains, and dodgy breathing conditions for passengers anywhere on the Underground.
-But when it comes to judging the unparalleled success of this historic system, the figures speak for themselves: with over a quarter of a billion journeys taken every year, through 50 stations (and it’ll be more when the Battersea extension is completed), there’s no stopping the Northern line.
+But when it comes to judging the unparalleled success of this historic system, the figures speak for themselves: with over a quarter of a billion journeys taken every year, through more than 50 stations, there’s no stopping the Northern line.
 Except signalling issues at Mornington Crescent, perhaps.